 This course will study the content and form of cinema of the sixties by comparing the "reel" images of those years with their societal realities and values.

 60I -- 1.5 Units

 The Reel View of Real Life (The Documentary)

-Selected documentary films will be analyzed and studied in relation to the content and styles of individual filmmakers.
+Class Hours: 3 lecture for 8 weeks Selected documentary films will be analyzed and studied in relation to the content and styles of individual filmmakers.